Apollo: Building the walls of Troy

-Once Apollo and Poseidon served under the Trojan king Laomedon in accordance to Zeus' words.
+Once Apollo and Poseidon served under the Trojan king Laomedon in accordance with Zeus's words.
 Apollodorus states that the gods willingly went to the king disguised as humans in order to check his hubris.
-Apollo guarded the cattle of Laomedon in the valleys of mount Ida, while Poseidon built the walls of Troy.
+Apollo guarded the cattle of Laomedon in the valleys of Mount Ida, while Poseidon built the walls of Troy.
 Other versions make both Apollo and Poseidon the builders of the wall.
 In Ovid's account, Apollo completes his task by playing his tunes on his lyre.

 In Pindar's odes, the gods took a mortal named Aeacus as their assistant.
 When the work was completed, three snakes rushed against the wall, and though the two that attacked the sections of the wall built by the gods fell down dead, the third forced its way into the city through the portion of the wall built by Aeacus.
 Apollo immediately prophesied that Troy would fall at the hands of Aeacus's descendants, the Aeacidae (i.e. his son Telamon joined Heracles when he sieged the city during Laomedon's rule.
-Later, his great-grandson Neoptolemus was present in the wooden horse that lead to the downfall of Troy).
+Later, his great-grandson Neoptolemus was present in the wooden horse that leads to the downfall of Troy).

-However, the king not only refused to give the gods the wages he had promised, but also threatened to bind their feet and hands, and sell them as slaves.
-Angered by the unpaid labour and the insults, Apollo infected the city with a pestilence and Posedion sent the sea monster Cetus.
+However, the king not only refused to give the gods the wages he had promised, but also threatened to bind their hands and feet, as well as to sell them as slaves.
+Angered by the unpaid labour and the insults, Apollo infected the city with a pestilence and Poseidon sent the sea monster Cetus.
 To deliver the city from it, Laomedon had to sacrifice his daughter Hesione (who would later be saved by Heracles).

 During his stay in Troy, Apollo had a lover named Ourea, who was a nymph and daughter of Poseidon.
 Together they had a son named Ileus, whom Apollo loved dearly.